senyoltw/dash/README.md

 - Homebrew with XCode Command Line Tools
 - Ansible
+- git clone this Repository `~/.dash`

 and do ansible-playbook.

-- ansible/mac.yml
-- ~/dotfiles/playbook.yml (if exists)
+- ~/.dash/ansible/mac.yml
+  - Update Homebrew, ansible
+  - Install homebrew/cask, homebrew/bundle, mas-cli/mas

-and install OSX apps by [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle)
+  - (Optional)Install OSX apps by [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle)
+    - ~/dotfiles/osx/Brewfile (if exists)
+  - (Optional)do ansible-playbook.
+    - ~/dotfiles/osx/playbook.yml (if exists)
+  - (Optional)make install dotfiles

-- ~/dotfiles/Brewfile  (if exists)
+    - ~/dotfiles/Makefile (if exists and ~/dotfiles/osx/playbook.yml not exists)

 It should run idempotently, meaning you should be able to run it as many times as you want and it won't hurt anything.
 If it fails due to a temporary condition (like network issues), running it again should pick up where it left off.
 If new items are added to the script, running it against a functioning environment should only add the new things.